Irish Life Health contact numbers:

 >>>any cancellation costs incurred as the result of a notice to “Do not travel” or “Avoid Non Essential Travel” from the Department of Foreign Affairs and Trade

 >>>an Epidemic or Pandemic - this means that even if you travel to a country designated as ‘exercise a high degree of caution’, you will not be covered for any medical or other expenses relating to Covid-19.

 For any questions about your travel insurance policy you can call Allianz on +353 1 6193620 or view your policy terms and conditions in your Travel Insurance Policy in your member area at https://www.irishlifehealth.ie/

 If you have travel insurance through another provider we recommend you contact your provider for clarity on the specific terms and conditions of your travel insurance policy.

-We are in discussions with the private hospitals about this as we want to ensure our customers are treated fairly and continue to get value from their policy.
-These discussions will help us ensure that any additional charges incurred are appropriate and fair as any increase to our costs can affect customer premiums.
+We have concluded discussions with all private hospitals, as we wanted to ensure our customers were treated fairly and continue to get value from their policy.
+These discussions helped us ensure that any additional charges incurred are appropriate and fair as any increase to our costs can affect customer premiums.

 Please contact us for the list of hospitals where Irish Life Health members are not charged the pre-admission COVID-19 fee.

 These charges vary significantly by hospital and also in relation to what they cover.
 If you are due to attend one of the hospitals charging a fee we recommend that you ask exactly what you are being charged for and why.
 If you do not feel it is fair you can determine whether there is another hospital you can attend for the same procedure.

 Due to Covid-19 access to private and public hospital services will be managed by the public system and prioritised for critical and time dependent medical care for the period of at least three months.
 This means many procedures will be deferred and rescheduled for a later date.
 Although some private healthcare will continue to be available, we expect to see a reduction in the claims we pay for private treatments for a number of months.